hagsfdf/aws-bigdata/udemy/2-collection.md

 Source delivers stream to firehose.
 Firehose can do some data conversion with the AWS Lambda (CSV -> JSON...)
 Several blueprint templates available for Lambda.

-Then, the fomatted data can be sent to S3.
+Then, the formatted data can be sent to S3.
 If the destination is redshift, technically, it will go into S3 first, and there will be a copy command to put that data into redshift.

 Without the conjunction of Lambda, we can **get all the source data into an Amazon S3 bucket** by kinesis firehose!